 Shifts on any one string can be divided into three different categories depending on the finger choreography.
 Each one of these shift types is explained in greater detail on its own page (click on the highlighted link).

-- The most complicated shifts are the Scale/Arpeggio-Type Shifts.
-In these shifts the hand actually has to shift a greater distance than the musical interval of the shift because the relation between the destination finger and the start finger is “in the opposite direction to the shift” !!??
+- The most complicated shifts are Scale/Arpeggio-Type Shifts.
+In these shifts, the hand actually has to shift a greater distance than the musical interval of the shift because the relation between the destination finger and the start finger is “in the opposite direction to the shift” !!??

 The beginner cellist would be well advised to approach the learning of shifting in the order shown above: first Same-Finger shifts, then Assisted, and then finally Scale/Arpeggio-Type shifts.